AmirShkolnik/DivingCenter/README_v.0.1.md

 **Allocation Guidelines:**
 - **Must-have Stories**: Core functionalities like creating user accounts, writing reviews, and sharing content were given the highest priority, ensuring the platform's primary purpose was met.
 - **Should-have Stories**: Features that improve the overall user experience, such as personalization options and community engagement tools, were considered important but not critical.
 These were prioritized after the essential features were implemented.
-- **Could-have Stories**: Additional features like integration with external coffee communities or advanced analytics were considered desirable but not essential for the initial launch of Diving Center.
+- **Could-have Stories**: Additional features like integration with external diving communities or advanced analytics were considered desirable but not essential for the initial launch of Diving Center.
+- **Won't-have Stories**: These are requirements that are recognized as potentially useful but have been agreed to be excluded from the current delivery timeframe.
+They may be considered for future releases.

 ### Sprint Planning Example
 Here is an example of how story points are managed and allocated across different categories in sprints: